reorproject/reor/README.md

 ### Contribute
 Contributions are welcome.
 Help with bugs, features, or documentation.
 See [Contributing Guide](link_to_contributing_guide).

-### Beta Phase
+### Alpha Phase
-The Reor Project is in beta.
+The Reor Project is in alpha.
 Feedback and support are welcome on our [Issues](https://github.com/reor-project/issues) page.

 ## License
 GPL-2.0 license.
 See `LICENSE` for details.